thejoshwolfe/poaf/README.md

 // Jump to a specific item.
+let index_item = the item to jump to. if Compression Method is None:
+    assert index_item.skip_bytes == 0
+    seek to index_item.stream_start_offset
+    // The next index_item.file_size bytes are the DataItem.file_contents.
+else:
-let index_item = the item to jump to. seek to index_item.stream_start_offset in the archive file. read and decompress until index_item.skip_bytes decompressed bytes have been read.
+    seek to index_item.stream_start_offset in the archive file. read and decompress until index_item.skip_bytes decompressed bytes have been read.
-// The decompression stream is now positioned at the corresponding DataItem.file_contents.
+    // The next index_item.file_size bytes read from the decompression stream are the DataItem.file_contents.
 ```

-If Compression Method is None, then the first `previous_stream_compressed_size` must be the size of the `DataRegionArchiveMetadata`, which might be 0,
-and every subsequent `previous_stream_compressed_size` must be the size of the `DataItem` corresponding to the previous `IndexItem`.
-Note that when Compression Method is None, `previous_stream_compressed_size` can be 0 in some cases,
-but `skip_bytes` (computed by the above pseudocode) will never be greater than zero.

 #### Archive Footer